 - To develop a clearer set of declared principles underpinning Assessment OF/FOR/AS Learning for the Irish higher education context

 - To identify enablers, opportunities, issues and barriers to the transformative enhancement of Assessment OF/FOR/AS Learning

 - To identify and share good practices and policies to support a transformative enhancement of Assessment OF/FOR/AS Learning, in particular to consider the potential that technology might bring to enhance approaches to assessment.

-It aims to consult widely with the sector on assessment issues, in particular those around the national understanding of the purposes of assessment.
-Although there are initial aims and structure to the theme, the emphasis on these will become more focused following sectoral conversations and other data gathered during this period.
-Therefore, the enhancement theme is divided into the following overlapping phases (Click here for ‘Assessment Theme Timeline’):
+It consulted widely with the sector on assessment issues, in particular those around the national understanding of the purposes of assessment.
+Although there were initial aims and structure to the theme, the emphasis on these became more focused following sectoral conversations and other data gathered during this period.
+Therefore, the enhancement theme was divided into the following overlapping phases (Click here for ‘Assessment Theme Timeline’):